awsdocs/amazon-rds-user-guide/doc_source/oracle-s3-integration.md

 ### Uploading files from an Oracle DB instance to an Amazon S3 bucket<a name="oracle-s3-integration.using.upload"></a>

-To upload files from an Oracle DB instance to an Amazon S3 bucket, use the Amazon RDS procedure `rdsadmin.rdsadmin_s3_tasks.upload_to_s3`\.
+You can upload files from an Oracle DB instance to an Amazon S3 bucket\.
 For example, you can upload Oracle Recovery Manager \(RMAN\) backup files\.
+The maximum object size in an Amazon S3 bucket is 5 TB\.
+For more information about working with objects, see [Amazon Simple Storage Service Developer Guide](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html)\.
 For more information about performing RMAN backups, see [Common DBA Recovery Manager \(RMAN\) tasks for Oracle DB instances](Appendix.Oracle.CommonDBATasks.RMAN.md)\.

-The `rdsadmin.rdsadmin_s3_tasks.upload_to_s3` procedure has the following parameters\.
+You upload files using the `rdsadmin.rdsadmin_s3_tasks.upload_to_s3` procedure\.
+This procedure has the following parameters\.

 ****